 The phalaenopsis orchids, commonly known as moth orchids, are a group of approximately 60 species plus a multitude of hybrids.
 Most of them are epiphytic plants that grow in trees in the warm subtropical and tropical climates of a number of Asian countries.
 Their aerial roots absorb moisture from the humid air and rainwater as well as nutrients from the decaying plant matter that gathers in the crotches of the supporting trees.

 Like most orchids, the seeds of moth orchids are incomplete.
 They don't have an endosperm, which is the part of the seed that nourishes the embryo as the seed germinates.
 In their natural habitat, the tiny seeds rely on mycorrhizal fungi for the nutrients needed for successful germination.
-At home, you can use a sterile agar to germinate the seeds in vitro.
+At home, you can use a nutrient-rich agar to germinate the seeds in vitro.

 Pollinating the Flowers